 Many people find that they can better cope with symptoms of anxiety when they have the responsibility to feed, care for, and walk their ESA dog every day.
 Anxiety levels can also drop when feel-good hormones are released when a person pets their emotional support animal.
 There aren’t any restrictions when it comes to which dog breeds would be best as emotional support animals.

 Can Any Dog Help With Anxiety?

 Dogs are amazing creatures, as any owner knows.
-They offer unconditional love and support, and they can help their owners feel comforted, safe, and encouraged.
+Human animal interactions are proven to brighten up both a pet's life and a pet owner's life.
+Dogs offer unconditional love and support, and they can help their owners feel comforted, safe, and encouraged.
 Any pet dog can provide these benefits to their owner, but an ESA is a dog who helps in an “official” capacity.

-Any type of dog can help with anxiety, and there are no restrictions on what breed of dog can be an ESA.
+Any type of dog can help with anxiety, and there are no restrictions on what breed of dog can be an emotional support animal.
 The key is to choose a dog that you can bond with and that makes you feel safe and less anxious.
 While Labs and Golden Retrievers are very common ESA dogs, any breed can be an effective helper for a person with anxiety.